-Firstboot designs are based on the same Artistic Motif (also known as Theme).3 If you want to improve an existent Artistic Motif then share your ideas with its author before commit any change up to CentOS Artwork Repository.
+Note that all Anaconda Prompt designs are based on the same artistic motif (also known as Theme).3 If you want to improve an existent artistic motif then share your ideas with its author before commit any change up to CentOS Artwork Repository.
 Doing so is polite and enforce our community feeling.